All Episodes

 Get on it.

-November the eighth.
+November the 8th.

-More behind the scenes information on breaking news and more bold inspired solutions for America.
+More behind-the-scenes information on breaking news and more bold, inspired solutions for America.

-Sean, you want to be a part of the program as part of our coverage of the midterm elections, what in 61 days from now.
+Sean, you want to be a part of the program as part of our coverage of the midterm elections, what, in 61 days from now.

-Uh it's fascinating what's developing.
+It's fascinating what's developing.

-Uh candidates that were unwilling to even consider debating uh are now willing to debate all of a sudden, out of nowhere.
+Now that polls are showing that the races have closed dramatically, especially in Georgia and Pennsylvania, candidates that were unwilling to even consider debating are now willing to debate all of a sudden, out of nowhere.

-Uh Dr. Oz has pulled within the margin of error in Pennsylvania.
+Now that two polls have him ahead, Dr. Oz has pulled within the margin of error in Pennsylvania.

-Uh it's clear that his Democratic opponent is still struggling the impact, the effects of this catastrophic stroke that he had back in May.
+It's clear that his Democratic opponent is still struggling the impact, the effects of this catastrophic stroke that he had back in May.

-He has campaigned only about 20 minutes total in terms of the general election after winning the primary, and people have been saying, Oh, okay, can this guy do the job of being a senator for the uh Commonwealth of Pennsylvania if he can't even debate?
+And people have been saying, okay, can this guy do the job of being a senator for the Commonwealth of Pennsylvania if he can't even debate?

-Uh so he agreed yesterday to do to debate.
+So he agreed yesterday to debate.

 That was always our intention.